sciZer0/newdiscoveries/c/README.md

 > ### The wrongness of all the official formulas for calculating Work and Energy is a proven fact.

-But there is THE Initial Fundamental Error that derives all other fundamental errors.
+But there is another fundamental errors:

+* the official concept of Work, being wrong
+* the official concept of Energy, being wrong
+* the official Law of conservation of Energy, being wrong
-The Initial Fundamental Error is the official concept of Force (including the official formula of Force) being wrong. <i>More on this below.</i>
+* the official concept of Force, being wrong

-In its turn, the official concept of Force, being wrong, derives all other fundamental errors (including the official concept of Work and the official concept of Energy -- also being wrong) which all together results in the endless series of errors in science.
+All these fundamental errors together results in the endless series of errors in science.

 ---